 By that time I had written and released three studio albums.
 They were good, but fell short of industry standards.
 Nonetheless, I owned the stage.
 When Sydewynder performed, you were guaranteed a spectacle.
 At the end of the day, that’s what fans appreciated.
 The vast majority of my CD sales came from live shows, but once the industry got ahold of them, I started to receive waves of insider criticism.
 I learned something about myself, a point they hammered over and over and over: my band sucked.

 In reality, I did suck, but not to the degree they made me believe.
 I put on a great show with decent music.
 My biggest failing was that I wrote for the stage, which didn’t translate well to radio (with some notable exceptions that enjoyed a lot of national airplay).
 But, if I took the industry’s criticism at face value, I may as well have been farting on a snare drum.

 I was lucky.
 I got out before I signed away my creative licence.
 I still own the rights to all of my music, thank goodness.
 The industry wore me down to the point where even performing lost its appeal.
 They infected me with a self-doubt that I just couldn’t shake.
 And so, I hung up the guitar and walked away.
 It took a few years to shake it off and regain some objectivity, but the damage was done.
 I never set foot on stage again.

 Looking back on it, I can appreciate the experience.
 But if I had to do it over again, I would avoid the industry like the plague.
 The one lasting scar I have is a charred ember that used to be my ego.
-Ironically, that’s what gave me a leg up in writing.
-I can swallow the harshest criticism with a smile on my face and thank the critic for their opinion.
+Ironically, that’s what gave me a leg up in writing novels.
+I can swallow the harshest criticism with a smile on my face and thank the reviewer for their opinion.
 Hell, I welcome it.
 If it’s useful, I implement it.
 If not, I ignore it.
 Simple as that.
 I slaughter my darlings with extreme prejudice and rework my failings, no matter how big.

-Yes, the music industry made me a better writer.
+So yeah, the music industry made me a better writer.
 I acknowledge the lesson and heed the experience, but I will never thank them for it.
 It would be like thanking the fracking industry for that flaming water trick.